-The EPA has entered into force on 1 February, 2019.
+The EU and Japan's Economic Partnership Agreement entered into force on 1 February 2019.

 The EU-Japan Centre for Industrial Cooperation has launched an EPA Helpdesk to raise awareness about the opportunities this agreement offers and to help EU SMEs take advantage of them.
-The Helpdesk will provide up-to-date information and will answer EPA-related queries.
-It will organise webinars and publish information packs, each of them composed of a factsheet and practical guide covering specific topics or sectors of the EPA.
+The Helpdesk provides up-to-date information and answers EPA-related queries.
+It organises webinars and publishes information packs, each of them composed of a factsheet and practical guide covering specific topics or sectors of the EPA.
 More detailed information is available: https://www.eu-japan.eu/epa-helpdesk

 For more information about EPA, please visit DG TRADE EPA page: http://ec.europa.eu/trade/policy/in-focus/eu-japan-economic-partnership-agreement/